 Career fairs and other recruiting events are a great opportunity to meet representatives of companies looking to hire talented employees—including Illinois Tech students and graduates.
-At career fairs you also can get tips about finding a great job from students who are getting ready to graduate or alumni who are back to recruit more outstanding talent.
-See our Events page or log into Handshake to see upcoming recruitment events!
+At career fairs you can also get insights from alumni who are back to recruit talented Scarlet Hawks for their companies..
+See our Events page or log into Handshake to see upcoming fairs & recruitment events!

 Upcoming Career Fairs

 Campus-Wide Career Fairs at Illinois Tech

 Our campus-wide career fairs are held each semester.
 They are usually two days long and are separated by general industry groupings to allow for more companies to attend and make connections with more students and alumni.